The Fat Man (radio series)

 The Fat Man, a popular radio show during the 1940s and early 1950s, was a detective drama created by (or at least credited to) Dashiell Hammett, author of The Thin Man.
 It starred J. Scott Smart in the title role, as an overweight detective who started out anonymous but rapidly acquired the name 'Brad Runyon'.

 Broadcast from the studios of WJZ in Newark, New Jersey, the series premiered on the ABC Radio Network on Monday, January 21, 1946, at 8:30 p.m., as part of a block of four new programs (I Deal in Crime, Forever Tops, and Jimmy Gleason's Diner) and ran until 1951.
 While the basic concept was credited to Hammett, The Fat Man was developed by producer, E.J. ("Mannie") Rosenberg.
 The program was directed by Clark Andrews, creator of Big Town, and Charles Powers.
-The main writer was Richard Ellington, with other scripts by Robert Sloane and Lawrence Klee.
+The main writer was Richard Ellington, with other scripts by Lawrence Klee, Daniel Shuffman, Robert Sloane, and Harold Swanton.